When Divorce Happens, Will Your Children Have to Choose?

 In fact, it can be the start of something productive.

-Sometimes, life throws us into situations we didn’t ask for, don’t want, and are wholly unprepared for — family breakdowns, business disputes, community tensions, divorce.
+Sometimes, life throws us into situations we didn’t ask for, don’t want, and are wholly unprepared for.
 And sometimes, we get stuck there, for months or even years, paralyzed by uncertainty and fear.

 When Divorce Feels Like a Death